-If you’ve already implement a zero waste lifestyle, reusable bag, reusable water bottle, dining kit and stainless straw may already be in your bag.
+If you’ve already implemented a zero-waste lifestyle, reusable bag, reusable water bottle, dining kit, and stainless straw may already be in your bag.
 This habit should definitely be kept when you are going to the office.

 Avoid wasting food.

-From the example provided above, food waste that are produced by the employee of CA Technologies in India reduced by 80% after they are exposed with information about the number of people that could’ve consume the food they waste.
-This prove that individual awareness can cause a significant impact in reducing the number of waste produced in the office.
-Be mindful with food during any occasion, donate or compost unwanted food, and segregate them from other types of waste when disposing.
+From the example provided above, food waste that is produced by the employee of CA Technologies in India reduced by 80% after they are exposed with information about the number of people that could’ve to consume the food they waste.
+This proves that individual awareness can cause significant impact in reducing the number of waste produced in the office.
+Be mindful with food during any occasion, donate or compost unwanted food, and segregate them from other types of waste when disposing of.

 Use recyclable, compostable and reusable office supplies.

 Some office supplies require further consideration before using them because many are not reusable and hard to recycle.
-These office supplies include plastic folder, staplers, highlighter, sellotape and low quality stationery.
-The following is a list of some office supplies and their alternatives to reduce waste generation in the office.
+These office supplies include plastic folder, staplers, highlighter, sellotape and low-quality stationery.
+The following is a list of some office supplies and their alternatives to reduce the waste generation in the office.

-- Coloured pencils over highlighter → Coloured pencils are made out of woods, thus are easier to biodegrade or recycled.
+- Colored pencils over highlighter → Coloured pencils are made out of woods, thus are easier to biodegrade or recycled.
 Unlike highlighters that are made out of multiple components, thus difficult to recycle.